unkokaeru/journey-planner/CONTRIBUTING.md

 ## Contributions

-We invite you to contribute to journey_planner in the following ways:
+We invite you to contribute to journey-planner in the following ways:

 1. **Pull Requests**: Please follow the steps below for your contributions:
     - Fork the repository and create your branch from `main`.